silmarasilva/silmarasilva/README.md

 ##

-- I’m currently working on SRE and Perfomance project.
+- I’m currently working on an SRE and performance project.
 - I’m interested in back-end, Linux, shell script, and Python.
 - Pronouns: she/her
 - I'm a very curious and I love studying.